laurencelundblade/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 # Encoding Choices in CBOR {#choi}

-In many cases, CBOR provides more than one way to encode (serialize into a sequence of bytes) a data item.
+In many cases, CBOR provides more than one way to encode a data item, i.e., serialize it into a sequence of bytes.
 This flexibility can provide convenience for the generator of the encoded data item, but handling the resulting variation can also put an onus on the decoder.